 Several decades ago, people would dress up for just about everything.
 When they went to the movies or went shopping, they were dressed to the nines.
 When they arrived at the airport and took a 12-hour flight, they were put together.
 Those days have long passed, and we routinely see people engage in all three of those activities in less formal articles of clothing … like sweatpants.

 The good news is there is a middle ground for people who want to dress nicely and still be comfortable.
 You don’t have to go to the airport in a pantsuit and six-inch heels, but you certainly don’t have to wear baggy sweatpants either.
 Cue the “cute airport outfit.”

 This is the outfit you wear during all your daytime outings.
 When you are gallery hopping, strolling through a museum and snapping photos of historic landmarks, you want to wear something that is comfortable for walking and makes you look and feel like a bonafide cultural explorer.
 Because you will likely be doing lots of walking, you’ll want to stick to flat shoes.
-Boots, ballet flats or a cute pair of sneakers all work well, provided they are high quality and won’t leave your feet blistered and sore.
+Boots, women's flats, or a cute pair of sneakers all work well, provided they are high quality and won’t leave your feet blistered and sore.

 The second dress you should pack is one that you can wear throughout the day.
-Depending on the weather of the destination you are traveling to, you can wear either a long-sleeve dress or a short-sleeve dress.
+Depending on the weather of the destination you are traveling to, you can wear either a long-sleeve dress or a short-sleeve modest dress.
 If you plan to wear a long dress, make sure it is flowy and easy to walk in.
 If you’re not sure what style you want to go with, a floral dress looks stunning in any season, especially fall.